Fisheries Policy Manager

 Areas of expertise: Fisheries monitoring and data collection; electronic monitoring, Fisheries policy and management, Pacific tuna, Sea turtle biology and conservation, Coral reef ecology

-Working closely with fishermen, fishery managers, and other fishery stakeholders Sarah's work is focused on ensuring sustainability and profitability for Pacific fisheries.
+Sarah McTee is a Fishery Policy Manager on EDF’s Pacific Oceans team as well as our new Asia/Pacific team.
+Working in cooperation with fishermen, fishery managers, and other fishery stakeholders, Sarah's work is focused on ensuring sustainability and profitability for Pacific fisheries.
 Sarah is a leader in transitioning fisheries towards more comprehensive and inexpensive data collection methods.
-She co-authored the Fishery Monitoring Roadmap, a guide for developing and refining fishery monitoring programs, and oversees EDF’s Monitoring Fisheries Electronically webpage.

 Conservation representative to the Pacific Fishery Management Council’s Coastal Pelagic Species Advisory Subpanel (2012- present)

 Foreign Affairs Officer focused on sea turtle conservation and Pacific tuna fisheries for the Office of Marine Conservation, U.S. Department of State (2007 – 2010)

 Fisheries Management Specialist for Atlantic tuna, shark and swordfish fisheries.
 Highly Migratory Species Office, National Marine Fisheries Service (2006)